A Beginner’s Guide to Understanding Your Credit Report

 Accounts History

-This portion of the report provides more details about your credit accounts, including credit cards and loans.
-You’ll see the names of your creditors, the corresponding account numbers, and their balances.
+This portion of the report provides more details about the type of credit accounts, including credit cards and loans.
+You’ll see the names of your creditors, the corresponding account numbers, their credit limits and balances.
 The report’s payment history includes the status of your account, such as whether it’s past due.
+It may also show recently closed accounts or any outstanding debts you carry.

 Credit reports are usually updated every 30 days.
-So, if you’ve opened a new account or made a payment that hasn’t shown up yet, that’s probably why.
+So, if you’ve opened a new account, made a credit application, or made a payment that hasn’t shown up yet, that’s probably why.
+Your credit history can greatly impact your chances of approval for a home loan.
+Lenders are looking to see if you have a trend toward late payments, defaulting on debt, or taking out too much debt.

 Public Records